 Instructions

-- Heat a large wok or kawali over medium-high heat (375°F/190°C).
-First, thoroughly wash the miki noodles (miswa na makapal) under cold running water, gently rubbing them to remove excess salt (asin).
+- First, wash the miki noodles thoroughly under running water, gently rubbing them to remove all excess salt.
 Drain well and set aside.
-This step is crucial to prevent your dish from becoming too salty.

-- Add the julienned carrots (karot) and sliced red bell peppers (pulang paminta).
-Stir-fry for 2 minutes until the vegetables start to soften but still maintain their crunch.
-Add the chopped green onions (sibuyas na mura) and toss everything together.
+- Add carrots and red bell peppers.
+Cook for 2 minutes until slightly tender but still crisp.
+Add green onions and stir everything together.

-- Now add your washed miki noodles to the wok.
-Using tongs (sipit), gently toss the noodles with the chicken and vegetable mixture for about 3 minutes.
-Add the par-boiled snow peas (chicharo) and continue tossing until everything is well combined.
+- Add your washed miki noodles to the wok.
+Gently toss everything together for about 3 minutes.
+Add the par-boiled snow peas and continue tossing until well combined.

-- Reduce heat to low (300°F/150°C) and add the sliced cabbage (repolyo).
-Cover the wok with a lid and let it cook for 1-2 minutes until the cabbage slightly wilts but still maintains its crunch.
-This step is called “pasingawan” in Tagalog, or steam-cooking.
+- Lower the heat and add the sliced cabbage.
+Cover the wok and let it cook for 1-2 minutes until the cabbage just starts to wilt but stays crunchy.

-- Turn off the heat and taste the dish.
-Adjust the seasoning with additional salt, pepper, or soy sauce if needed.
-Transfer your Pancit Miki Guisado to a serving plate (bandehado) and garnish with additional green onions.
+- Turn off the heat and taste.
+Add more salt, pepper, or soy sauce if needed.
+Transfer everything to a serving plate and sprinkle with additional green onions.

 Tips from Lola's Kitchen